oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-right-way-to-report-bugs-and-give-feedback-suggestions/rule.md

 Hi, Rebecca,

-::: greybox
-Figure: Good example - We can easily identify more the one way to improve the UX Better than a good description of the bug is a screen recording.
+::: greyboxFigure: Good example - We can easily identify more the one way to improve the UX Better than a good description of the bug is a screen recording.
 This should be followed for a more detailed report.
 Use [Snagit](http://www.techsmith.com/snagit.html) or [Camtasia](/production-do-you-know-how-to-start-recording-with-camtasia) to record your screen.

 `youtube: https://www.youtube.com/embed/y9vsGY1hYN0`

 ::: good
 Figure: Good example - Recording bug reports in a video can make the issue clearer to see